 DCC strives to assist in the enhancement of student outcomes through provision of information, training, and technical support in the area of Assistive Technology.

-There is an assessable computer workstation in the Learning Assistance Center (LAC) section of the library.
+There is an accessible computer workstation in the Learning Assistance Center (LAC) section of the library.
 Students with disabilities are welcomed to use the computer workstation, which provides a number of special assistive technology programs to assist students.
-Please contact the Disabilities Services Office for more information.
+Please contact the Accessibility Services Office for more information.

 Copy stands are available for use by students mobility disabilities.
 Copy stands allow students to prop up their course materials for better viewing.
 They are specially designed for use with planners, large textbooks, reference manual or binder formats.
 Two adjustable clips hold pages securely in place.
 Nine height adjustments accommodate virtually any book size and viewing angle.